Attending a BC Virtual Visit Appointment

 General questions about the service?
 Send us an email: virtualcare@islandhealth.ca.

-Contact your provider’s office if you have questions about your appointment or need to reschedule.
+Contact your provider’s office if you have questions about your visit or need to reschedule.

 General Information on Attending a BC Virtual Visit Appointment